 Nor do we have children memorise long lists of sight words.

 Why teach using synthetic phonics?
 Reading is a complex cognitive process of decoding symbols to construct or derive meaning (reading comprehension).
 Our brains are not hard-wired to read, and it is not a straightforward process of always lifting the words off the page or learning by osmosis with exposure to rich text.
 The English language has complicated spelling patterns or a deep orthography, and this means that many letters can have multiple sounds associated with them.
 Phonemic awareness and systematic synthetic phonics instruction help students use the alphabetic principle to learn relationships between written language letters and spoken language sounds.
 For example, English has 26 letters *but* 44 unique sounds.
 Our synthetic phonics approach at Clayton South Primary School will teach these 44 sounds from simple to complicated.
 Using synthetic phonics gives children the skills to crack the code.

-Below are a couple of excellent clips by Alison Clarke, a highly regarded Melbourne Speech Pathologist.
-Explaining (amongst other things) some differences in reading instruction within primary schools and the importance of systematic, explicit teaching of sounds (Science of Reading) like we use at Clayton South!
+Below are a couple of excellent clips by Alison Clarke, a well known Melbourne Speech Pathologist.
+Explaining (amongst other things) some differences in reading instruction within primary schools and the importance of systematic, explicit teaching of sounds like we use at Clayton South!

 Preventing literacy failure and shifting the whole Bell Curve up!